Kate would have ‘loved’ to have been at D-Day commemorations, William says

 Elsewhere on Wednesday, the Princess Royal unveiled a statue in Normandy of a rifleman from the Royal Regina Rifles, shown weapon in hand storming the beaches on D-Day, as she hailed the “loyalty, bravery and duty” of a Canadian regiment.

+Before the service, she chatted to Don Jones, 99, who served in the Royal Navy ferrying men and equipment on to Sword Beach.

+She told him that one reason she carries out her role “is because I meet people like you”.

-The Royal British Legion are also set to host a commemoration service at Bayeux War Cemetery before the Ministry of Defence and the Commonwealth War Graves Commission host a joint UK-France thanksgiving service at Bayeux Cathedral.
+The Ministry of Defence and the Commonwealth War Graves Commission are also to host a joint UK-France thanksgiving service at Bayeux Cathedral.

-On Wednesday night, the Commonwealth War Graves Commission’s Bayeux War Cemetery will light up in honour of those who fought on the beaches.
+On Wednesday, the Commonwealth War Graves Commission’s Bayeux War Cemetery will light up in honour of those who fought on the beaches.

 On Thursday – the 80th anniversary of D-Day – commemorations will begin in Normandy at 7.25am, the same time the beach invasion began in 1944.